 What to expect in 2019

-Our sixth Garden Festival brings everything that our visitors have come to love, including award-winning specialist nurseries and quality plants, artisan food and craft, live music and two full days of interesting talks and demo’s from the nation’s top garden experts.
+Our sixth Garden Festival brings everything that our visitors have come to love, including award-winning specialist nurseries and quality plants, artisan food and craft, live music and two full days of fascinating talks and demo’s from the nation’s top garden experts.
 2019 also sees a brand-new festival layout and a range of new attractions, with the aim of making the festival even more relevant and accessible for our visitors.

-NEW LAYOUT – This year sees a change in layout to make the festival more accessible to visitors with greater weather-proofing, closer access from the visitor car parks and more under-cover space in the shape of the our NEW Artisan Barn which will be a hub for craft and food exhibitors with a new demo stage.
+This year sees a change in layout to make the festival more accessible to visitors with greater weather-proofing, closer access from the visitor car parks and more under-cover space in the shape of the our NEW Artisan Barn which will be a hub for craft and food exhibitors with a new demo stage.

 Try your hand a range of skills for free including making beautiful realistic flowers from paper with Dartmoor artist Bee Watson of WildHive who was recently featured on Kirstie Allsopp’s Homemade Christmas.